ImamaSarwar/Dijkstra-Heaps-Comparison/README.md

 # Dijkstra Heaps Comparison

 ## Project Overview
-This project presents an empirical analysis of three priority queue implementations—**Binary Heap**, **Fibonacci Heap**, and **Hollow Heap**—within the context of **Dijkstra's shortest path algorithm** on large-scale road networks.
+This project presents an empirical analysis of three priority queue implementations, **Binary Heap**, **Fibonacci Heap**, and **Hollow Heap**, within the context of **Dijkstra's shortest path algorithm** on large-scale road networks.
 The study evaluates operational efficiency, memory consumption, structural characteristics, and practical performance on real-world datasets from major Asian metropolitan areas.

 The goal is to compare these heaps in terms of **insert, extract-min, and decrease-key operations**, and assess their practical suitability for dynamic shortest-path computations.

----

 ## Heaps Overview